artiso-solutions/TfsBuildMonitor/README.md

 This is a simple TFS build monitor which has been developed in C# and WPF.

+## Install Build monitor
+[Click here](https://github.com/artiso-solutions/TfsBuildMonitor/blob/master/publish/setup.exe?raw=true) to download the setup.

+Future updates will be downloaded automatically as soon as a new version is published on this github repository.

+## UI

 Currently there are two UI types.

 One for an individual use on your display and another one which can be used as a build monitor for the whole team on a big display.